 How to Stop Living Paycheck to Paycheck

-Nearly half of U.S. adults say they're living paycheck to paycheck, according to a survey from the First National Bank of Omaha.
-It's a delicate situation that leaves you extremely vulnerable to financial damage.
-If you're one of the 53% of Americans who lacks an emergency fund, it only takes one missed payment or unexpected expense to collapse your finances.
-Struggling to stay afloat, you might turn to credit cards or even more form predatory lending like payday loans or cash advances to make ends meet.<br/>
+Some 63% of U.S. adults say they're living paycheck to paycheck since COVID-19, according to a survey by information technology company Highland Solutions.
+That's a full 10% more than the 53% of Americans who reported lacking an emergency fund in a survey fielded by an Omaha bank before the pandemic.
+Lacking an emergency fund, it takes just one missed payment or unexpected expense to collapse your finances.
+Struggling to stay afloat, you might turn to credit cards or even more predatory forms of lending such as payday loans or cash advances to make ends meet.

 Start By Creating a Budget

 A budget doesn't mean you have to penny pinch.
 Instead, it helps you implement a plan for making the most of your income.
 Creating a budget lets you know ahead of time whether you'll have enough money to cover your expenses for the upcoming month.
 If your income is high enough to pay all your bills and have some money leftover, yet you're still living paycheck to paycheck, it's a sign that your spending is the culprint.